TEXT WISH TO 70111 TO DONATE £3 A MONTH

-Doctors don’t know how long Harri has left but his mum Erica is determined to care for him at home.
-Harri is dealing with the situation in his own way – with an element of black humour such as a sign in his bedroom that says: “One Foot in the Grave”!
+Doctors told Harri's family that they weren't sure how long he would have left and he dealt with the situation in his own way – with an element of black humour such as a sign in his bedroom that said: “One Foot in the Grave!"

-His mum Erica said tearfully: “He’s not going to a hospice.
+On the documentary, his mum Erica said tearfully: “He’s not going to a hospice or anything.
 I brought him into the world and I’m going to take him out.”

 And that's what happened.
 After surpassing his medical team's expectations by some months, Harri completed his bucket list and passed away at home on 26th March 2020.
 He leaves behind a legion of people who were inspired by his bravery, and his family's, in facing such difficult circumstances.
 Rest in peace Harri.